Last Updated: Wednesday, December 23, 2020

 Deadlines for Court Actions and Statutes of Limitations

 For example, suppose in a particular case there were two days remaining for the filing of a new matter on March 15, 2020.
-When the offices of the clerks reopen to the public on July 20, 2020, there would be two days remaining on that date, plus an additional 15 days.
+When the offices of the clerks reopened to the public on July 20, 2020, there would have been two days remaining on that date, plus an additional 15 days.
 This means there would be 17 days left for a timely filing, beginning July 20, 2020.

 Dismissals for Lack of Jurisdiction or Prosecution.
 Under normal circumstances the court may dismiss a civil case for lack of jurisdiction (failure to serve the defendant within a specific time) or lack of prosecution (failure to take any action within 1 year, for most case types).
 The court will recalculate when cases are eligible to be dismissed for these reasons in light of these modified deadlines.

 Foreclosures, Evictions, and Failure to Pay Rent Matters

 Foreclosures and Ejectments.
 A previous administrative order stayed all proceedings related to home foreclosures, home tax sale foreclosures, executions of liens on residential properties, and actions for possession (ejectments) of homes by ground lease holders.
 These matters resumed being heard beginning July 25, 2020.
 New cases of this type that were filed after May 22, 2020, were stayed upon filing until July 25, 2020.

 A federal moratorium may apply to certain foreclosure matters.
 Persons seeking to advance a foreclosure or tax sale case that was initiated or pending during the emergency period may file a Declaration of Exemption from Moratorium.